2022 Birmingham Stallions season: Staff

 The Stallions' first head coach and general manager is Skip Holtz, who will also lead Birmingham's offense.
 Holtz, who served in various positions on college coaching staffs from 1987 to 2021, served most recently in head coaching positions at East Carolina, South Florida, and Louisiana Tech.
 After finishing the 2021 season at Louisiana Tech with a record of 3–9, he was fired.
 The Stallions' defense will be led by John Chavis, whose most recent coaching positions include defensive coordinator spots at Tennessee, LSU, Texas A&M, and Arkansas.

 Schedule

+Regular season

 The Stallions' 2022 schedule was announced on March 7.
 They opened the season against the New Jersey Generals in the league's inaugural game, which did simulcast by both NBC and Fox, with an additional broadcast on NBC's Peacock streaming service.
 This was the first simulcast of a live sporting event by rival television networks since 1967.
 Because the regular season is being held in its entirety at Protective Stadium and Legion Field in Birmingham, Alabama, the Stallions will play all of their games at their home stadium.
 The schedule format has each team playing a ten-game regular season, consisting of two games against each division opponent and one game against each team in the opposite division.